seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 4. If you want to customize the styles, you can do so by overriding the following styles in custom CSS for your theme:
-.modern-footnotes-footnote - The superscript element displaying the footnote number .modern-footnotes-footnote--selected - A superscript element that is currently active .modern-footnotes-footnote__note--mobile - The styling for a mobile footnote .modern-footnotes-footnote__note--desktop - The styling for a desktop footnote
+.modern-footnotes-footnote - The superscript element displaying the footnote number .modern-footnotes-footnote--selected - A superscript element that is currently active .modern-footnotes-footnote__note – Styling that applies to both mobile and desktop footnotes .modern-footnotes-footnote__note--mobile - The styling for a mobile footnote .modern-footnotes-footnote__note--desktop - The styling for a desktop footnote